khanh-armstrong/raft-agile-exercise/README.md

 We are defaulting to open source technologies as much as possible.

 Some of the tools we'll be using for collaboration:
-- Backlog and progress tracker: Zenhub <link>
+- Backlog and progress tracker: Zenhub (plugin with Chrome)
-- Virtual whiteboard: Miro <link>
+- Virtual whiteboard: Miro or other
-- Design: XD, Sketch, Balsamiq, Miro
+- Design: XD, Sketch, Balsamiq, InVision or others
-- Communication: Slack, email
+- Communication: Slack, email, and others

 ### Onboarding
-If you are on the team, please make sure to reach out to khanh.armstrong@email.com for the onboarding checklist!
+If you are new the team, please make sure to reach out to khanh.armstrong@email.com for the onboarding checklist!